Look it up

 1. To have an influence on, contribute to a change in

-What you do affects all of us.
+What you do affects all of us.2.
+To touch, move; to act on the emotions of

 This decision will affect the outcome of the elections.